Ribbed Bowl

 Not on View

-DescriptionHemispherical ribbed bowl.
-Natural pale greenish-yellow, possibly incompletely decolorized.
-Slightly outsplayed rim with rounded edge; thick-walled, convex curving side; slightly concave bottom.
-On the exterior, twenty-three rounded ribs, some set vertically, others slightly obliquely on the body; the ribs end at the junction of the side and bottom.
+DescriptionThis hemispherical ribbed bowl is made of mold-fused, tooled, and abraded glass in a natural pale greenish-yellow tone, possibly incompletely decolorized.
+It has a slightly outsplayed rim with a rounded edge, thick walls, and a convex curving side that transitions into a slightly concave bottom.
+On the exterior are twenty-three rounded ribs, some set vertically, others slightly obliquely, ending at the junction of the side and bottom.

 Published ReferencesHayes, John W., Roman and Pre-Roman Glass in the Royal Ontario Museum, Toronto, 1975, no. 52 (a close parallel dated to "C.A.D.
 80-120").